A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Empirical Application

 It is widely recognized in the empirical literature that health insurance coverage can be an essential factor for the utilization of medical services (\citet{hurd1997medical}; \citet{dunlop2002gender}; \citet{finkelstein2012oregon,taubman2014medicaid}).
 Prior studies on this topic typically make use of parametric econometric models for the analysis.
 In their application, \citet{han2019estimation} relax this common approach by introducing a semiparametric bivariate probit model to measure the average effect of insurance coverage on patients' medical visits.
 By applying our theoretical framework of partial identification, we further relax the parametric and semiparametric structures used in these studies.
 More importantly, we try to understand how much we can learn about the effect of insurance that is utilized through various counterfactual policies by learning the effect of different compliance groups.

 We use the 2010 wave of the Medical Expenditure Panel Survey (MEPS) and focus on all the medical visits in January 2010.
 The sample is restricted to contain individuals aged between 25 and 64 and exclude those who had any kind of federal or state insurance in 2010.
 The outcome $Y$ is a binary variable indicating whether or not an individual has visited a doctor's office; the treatment $D$ is whether an individual has private insurance.
 We choose whether a firm has multiple locations as the binary instrument $Z$.
 This IV reflects the size of the firm, and larger firms are more likely to provide fringe benefits, including health insurance.
 On the other hand, the number of branches of a firm does not directly affect employee decisions about medical visits.
 To justify the IV, self-employed individuals are excluded.
-For potentially endogenous covariates $X$, we include the age being 45 and older, gender, income above median, and health condition.
+For potentially endogenous covariates $X$, we include the age being 45 and older, gender, income above median.
 Lastly, for an exogenous covariate $W$, we use the percentage of workers who are provided with paid sick leave benefits within each industry.
 Following \citet{han2019estimation}, we assume $W$ satisfies Assumptions SEL$_{W}$(b) and EX$_{W}$(b), as $X$ is controlled.
-We construct a categorical variable such that $W=0$ for less than $50\%$, $W=1$ for between $50$--$80\%$, and $W=2$ for above $80\%$.
-Table \ref{tab:Summary} summarizes the observables.
+The rationale is the following: First, we assume $W$ is exogenous (conditional on covariates) arguably because it is determined by the employer or is in accordance with the local legislation and thus is not correlated with individual employee's preferences.
+However, due to its nature, it can influence the employee's health-related decisions, such as enrolling in an insurance program ($D$) or utilizing medical services ($Y$).\footnote{Since the relevance of $W$ to $D$ is slightly less plausible than to $Y$, we test whether the propensity score is a not a function of $W$ but cannot reject the null.
+Therefore, we decided to use $W$ as a common exogenous variable than a reverse IV.} We construct a categorical variable such that $W=0$ for less than median value of the pay sick leave provision, $W=1$ for above the median.